Sports Therapy

 Work placements

-As an undergraduate in our sport and exercise department, you can also join our Sports Academy as a volunteer, helping to deliver physical activity and classroom-based workshops to young people in schools and communities.
+As an undergraduate in our Sport and Exercise Department, you can become a volunteer with our Sports Academy too.
+You will be helping to deliver physical activity and classroom-based workshops to young people in schools and communities.

 Course content